 PXI's biggest advantage over VXI is product availability.
 In the nearly 30 years since VXI was introduced, the Consortium that manages the specification has gone from over 40 companies down to just eleven members.
 Even Pickering has dropped their VXI line due to key part obsolescence and reduced market requirements.
 A large number of the products that were available in VXI in the past are now obsolete and are often only available on the used market.
 That is not to say that VXI is no longer viable.
 In some specialized applications like Data Acquisition, there are VXI vendors producing new products.
 In other applications, VXI is mostly recommended for legacy applications and not for new designs.

-A second reason to look closer at PXI for your test & measurement needs is that hardware costs are lower than VXI.
+A second reason to look closer at PXI for your test & and measurement needs is that hardware costs are lower than VXI.
 Because PXI is based on the PCI bus, which is used in many personal computers, it can take advantage of the advances being made to serve the PC marketplace.
 Because many of the components used in PXI modules are also used for PCI modules, they cost less because so many more of them are made.
-This leads to overall reduced cost for PXI modules when compared to VXI modules.
+This leads to overall reduced costs for PXI modules when compared to VXI modules.
 PXI systems typically cost one-half to one-third the cost of an equivalent VXI system.

 While the availability of PXI switching and instrumentation modules makes the choices relatively easy, there is the issue of migrating test programs from VXI to PXI, specifically in switching applications.
 The ability to replicate original test configurations to support legacy FRUs (Field Replaceable Units) is important to continue supporting older test programs while planning for future requirements.